pdgcam/CSD3/README.md

 ## skylake and skylake-himem

-Here is a detailed [SLURM template for running CPU jobs on the skylake or skylake-himem partition](/script/slurm_submit_lin.peta4-skylake).
-Detailed annotations are provided with lines starting with the symbol ``` #! ```.
+Here is a detailed [SLURM template for running CPU jobs on the skylake or skylake-himem partition](/script/slurm_submit_lin.peta4-skylake), in which detailed annotations are given with lines starting with the symbol ``` #! ```.

 Here is a [simplified SLURM template] for running skylake or skylake-himem CPU jobs.
 The annotations have been excluded for simplicity.